Feature length time-lapse video and audio collage of the USA's diverse physical landscape via the interstate highway system. Read more

 This is my first feature film – pledge at least $1 and get my heartfelt thanks for making this project possible.Estimated delivery:

-There were thirteen original American colonies – pledge $13 to receive a handwritten postcard mailed during the journey itself.Estimated delivery:Add $5 USD to ship outside the US
+There were thirteen original American colonies – pledge $13 to receive a handwritten postcard mailed during the journey itself.Estimated delivery:Ships anywhere in the world

 Haven't you always wanted to see your name on the big screen (i.e. monitor)? – pledge $25 and get your name in the credits.Estimated delivery: